tjburch/tjburch.github.io/_other/2020readinglist.md

 - _The Undoing Project: A Friendship That Changed Our Minds_ - Michael Lewis
 - _Hit Makers: The Science of Popularity in an Age of Distraction_ - Derek Thompson
 - _The Elephant in the Brain: Hidden Motives in Everyday Life_ - Kevin Simler , Robin Hanson
+- _White Fragility: Why It's So Hard for White People to Talk About Racism_ - Robin DiAngelo

 ## The Great Courses Lectures Completed: